Indian Meal Planning 101

 • Peeled Garlic – You can either buy store-bought peeled garlic (available in Costco or most grocery stores) or peel them over the weekend.

 • Roti dough – Roti dough stays perfectly well in the refrigerator for a couple of days.
 You can always make extra dough and store it in the freezer.
-For detailed instructions on how to make the perfect roti dough and storage ideas read this post.
+For detailed instructions, read this post on how to make and store the perfect roti dough.

-• Homemade ginger garlic paste – I do not like the store-bought ginger garlic paste.
-You can make a big batch of homemade ginger garlic paste at home or (ginger paste and garlic paste separately) and refrigerate for a week.
-If you want to make a bigger batch that would last you a month you can do so by grinding ginger and garlic together and freezing it in an ice-cube tray.
-Remove the cubed paste and store it in the freezer in a Ziploc bag or a freezer-proof glass container for about a month.
+• Homemade ginger garlic paste – Don’t like the taste of store-bought ginger garlic paste?
+Make a big batch of homemade ginger garlic paste (or ginger paste and garlic paste separately) and refrigerate for a week.
+Need it to last longer?
+Blend ginger and garlic, freeze the paste in an ice-cube tray, then transfer the frozen cubes to a Ziploc bag or freezer-safe glass container.
+It’ll keep for around a month!

-Storage solutions – You can store your frozen veggies in a freezer-safe Ziploc but my preferred option are these glass containers – safe for you and the environment.
+Storage solutions – You can store your frozen veggies in a freezer-safe Ziploc, but my preferred option is these glass containers that are safe for you and the environment.

 Equipment needed for meal prepping